ukanpara19/Smart-Campus-Cafe-Santa-Clara-University/README.md

 Technologies used : Java , Java Swing, OOPS Concepts, JDBC, MVC, Design Patterns

-Description : Smart Campus Cafe is a Stand alone a desktop application developed using Java Swing which allows users to place smart orders on school campus at cafes and vending machines taking into consideration their calorie content, dietary requirements and expenses.
+Description : Smart Campus Cafe is a Stand alone desktop application developed using Java Swing which allows users to place smart orders on school campus at cafes and vending machines taking into consideration their calorie content, dietary requirements and expenses.
 The application displays a campus map of Santa Clara University and shows the location of the different cafes on the map.

 <img width="630" alt="screen shot 2018-03-16 at 6 17 23 pm" src="https://user-images.githubusercontent.com/33382057/38718876-139fa38c-3ea4-11e8-82b7-044db91c48f3.png">